docutils/docutils/docutils/tools/editors/emacs/README.txt

 This directory contains the following Emacs lisp package files:

 * rst.el: Emacs support for reStructuredText_.
-This file contains
+This file contains a major mode that provides:

   * Section decoration/adornment creation and updating (M. Blais);
   * Table-of-contents mode and insertion (M. Blais);
   * Font-lock syntax highlighting (S. Merten);
   * Some handy editing functions (D. Goodger).
-  * Some functions for converting documents from emacs (M. Blais).
+  * Some functions for converting rest documents from within emacs (M. Blais).

 * tests subdirectory: automated tests for some of the features in rst.el.
   Please make sure the tests pass if you change the LISP code.
 Just type "make"